Types of Airport Security

 Airports are bustling hubs of activity, serving as gateways for millions of passengers daily.
-However, with increased air travel comes the need for increased security measures to keep airports, passengers and crews safe.
+However, with increased air travel comes the need for robust airport security measures to keep airports, passengers, and crews safe at all times.

-Airport security has evolved over the years, leading to various security measures being implemented at airports worldwide.
-These security measures start before passengers enter the airport terminal and continue until they board their flights.
-Airports use various tools to detect and prevent threats, from X-ray machines and metal detectors to full-body scanners and explosive detection devices.
+Airport security has evolved dramatically over the years, leading to various types of airport security systems being implemented worldwide.
+These security measures begin before passengers enter the airport terminal and continue until they board their flights.
+Airports now employ advanced tools to detect and prevent threats, including X-ray machines, metal detectors, full-body scanners, and explosive detection devices.

 1. Passenger Pre-Board Screening

-Pre-board screening is the first line of defence against potential threats.
-Passengers are screened using metal detectors and X-ray equipment at airport security checkpoints to ensure they are not bringing any prohibited items through the airport and onboard the plane.
+Pre-board screening is a vital security check in airport operations and serves as the first line of defense against potential threats.
+Passengers are screened using metal detectors and X-ray equipment at airport security checkpoints, ensuring no prohibited items make it onboard.

-Check-in procedures are also part of pre-screening security, where passengers must present their identification documents and boarding passes.
-Additionally, passengers have their visa and immigration status checked to ensure they can leave or enter the country.
+During check-in, passengers must present valid identification and boarding passes.
+Immigration and visa verification are also conducted to confirm they can leave or enter the country.

 Pre-boarding screenings also apply to personal carry-ons.
 In this step, passengers’ carry-ons are scanned by X-ray machines to look for any prohibited objects that aren’t allowed on planes or in the airport area.